atmandhol/tappr/README.md

 - Supply chain and Workloads visualizer across multiple TAP clusters using `tappr tap visualize`.

 ### Utils
+- Mini test-framework that can be used to write `bash` based integration tests.
 - Auto generate `changelog` on a project using conventional commits standard using `tappr utils changelog`.
 - Auto generate `release` notes on any Git project using `tappr utils release`
 - Check/Set up your local environment for useful tools in life of a k8s developer/operator using `tappr utils local` commands.